 We can’t speak for other agencies, but at Supersonic Playground our user-experience discovery process is as follows:

 If you already have a website with quality content, we’ll review this with you and give recommendations of what we think works and should stay.
 We’ll also evaluate what parts you might want to rethink, and where there are opportunities for improvement.

 Following the content audit, we’ll carry out an on-site workshop with you and your team to further review the content with key stakeholders of the business to decide what stays and what goes.

 We’ll work with you to establish a list of key stakeholders.
 These could be your clients or customers, partners, internal team members or other key people who are associate with your business.
 Then, we’ll speak to them to find out more about your relationship, their thoughts about your site; what works, and what’s missing.

-Similar to the content audit, we’ll evaluate your existing website’s design to asses what elements we can take through to the new site and which ones need complete reworking.
+Similar to the content audit, we’ll evaluate your existing site’s design to assess what elements we can take through to the new site and which ones need complete reworking.